Gay Bar (song): Covers

 Canadian electronic musician Peaches covered the song as a bonus track for her album Fatherfucker.

 The Bosshoss played a cover of the song during their 2010 "Low Voltage" tour.
 A studio version was released on their album Stallion Battalion.

 British comedy duo Armstrong & Miller parodied the "Gay Bar" in their series promotional video for BBC One in the United Kingdom.

+Animator and comedian Joel Veitch, on his website Rathergood, covered the song in one of his Viking Kittens videos.